Shanghai noses ahead in China's free trade zone race

 If authorities restrict the companies to conduct all their business only within the zone, the impact will be very small, while if the freed-up financial services within this zone were accessible to any firm in China, then it would basically have opened up its capital account, Standard Chartered analysts say.

 But one thing is certain.
-Shanghai hosts the country's markets while Hong Kong is a global financial centre and the competition will be between these two cities in the long term.
+Shanghai hosts the country's markets while Hong Kong is a global financial center and the competition will be between these two cities in the long term.

 For now, market watchers in Hong Kong are adopting a wait-and-see approach to see what policies will be unveiled by Shanghai, with some officials welcoming the challenge.

-Citing a Chinese saying, Norman Chan, the chief of the Hong Kong Monetary Authority said competition among financial centres has always been fierce and will be even more in the future.
+Citing a Chinese saying, Norman Chan, the chief of the Hong Kong Monetary Authority said competition among financial centers has always been fierce and will be even more in the future.